desihub/desidatamodel/doc/DESI_LSS_EDA/release/LSScats/clustering/index.rst

 clustering
 ==========

-:envvar:`clustering` contains concatenated files of unique TARGETIDS, separated by target types (LRG, ELG...) from which clustering statistics are calculated.
-It includes both data for randoms and data
+:envvar:`clustering` contains LSS catalogs, separated by target types (LRG, ELG...), that have been prepared to be used directly to obtain clustering statistics.
+It includes both data for randoms (separated into 18 files).

 .. toctree::
    :maxdepth: 1

-   SPECTYPE_PHOTSYS_RANNUM_clustering.ran.fits : a <clustering_ran>
+   TARGET_PHOTSYS_RANNUM_clustering.ran.fits : <clustering_ran>
-   SPECTYPE_PHOTSYS_clustering.dat.fits : bb <clustering_dat>
+   TARGET_PHOTSYS_clustering.dat.fits : <clustering_dat>